baselime/docs/quick-start.md

 ## Step 2: (Optional) Install the Baselime CLI

 The Baselime CLI is a command-line tool that you can use to interact with the platform.
-Installing the CLI can make it easier to work with Baselime, unlocks Observability as Code and provides additional functionality not available in the web console.
+Installing the CLI unlocks Observability as Code and provides additional functionality not available in the web console.
 To install the CLI, follow the instructions [here](./cli/install.md).

 ---